eleev/swift-design-patterns/Common Design Patterns/Structural/Delegation/Delegation.md

 ## Other use-cases
 Delegate pattern has many applications across the `Apple Ecosystem` including `macOS`, `iOS`, `tvOS` and `watchOS`.
 For instance, frequently used `UITableViewDelegate` and `UICollectionViewDelegate` protocols are used to decompose and delegate functionality into separate types.
-You can find a lot more types in `SDKs` that delegate their some operations and even responsibilities using `Delegate` pattern.
+You can find a lot more types in `SDKs` that delegate their operations and even responsibilities using `Delegate` pattern.

 ## Communication
 `Delegate` pattern can be used to pass values between different parts of your application.
 For instance a `delegate` protocol can be used to pass color information between two `view controllers`: